jmunixusers/presentations/Vim.md

 - `gg` top of page
 - `G` bottom of page

-many of these advanced options can be combined with the `v` visual mode to select quicker, such as `v$` selects all text from the current character to the end of the line.
+Many of these advanced options can be combined with the `v` visual mode to select quicker, such as `v$` selects all text from the current character to the end of the line.

 Advanced movement will be described more later.

 ### Getting more advanced
-Something to remember while using vim, if you want to do some simple changes to text or movement in vim, theres a good chance that it exists, and you should check online to see what the command is.
+Something to remember while using Vim, if you want to do some simple changes to text or movement in Vim, theres a good chance that it exists, and you should check online to see what the command is.

-I'll also point to [my vimrc](https://www.github.com/Advill/Dotfiles/blob/master/vimrc) Where I have a fairly barebones config that makes the most of default vim options.
+I'll also point to [my vimrc](https://github.com/Advill/Dotfiles/blob/master/config/nvim/init.vim) ~~where I have a fairly barebones config that makes the most of default Vim options.~~ I have added quite a bit to my Vim config over the past year.
+However Most things that are not basic Vim functions look more complicated, and should be fairly simple to breeze over.
 Most everything is commented and if you can't figure something out feel free to ask me.

+A vimrc is basically a configuration file for Vim.
+It contains basic Vim functions that are called every time Vim is started, instead of needing to run them all manually.

 #### Simple macros
 The `c` key while in normal mode will allow you to delete a selection and